30 October 2025 · Calum Hopkins · 2 min read

 From low boiler pressure to a tripped circuit, learn what causes the most common tenant maintenance calls and how you can troubleshoot them safely and efficiently.

 As a landlord, you know that 80% of your maintenance calls come from 20% of the problems.
-Knowing how to (safely) triage these common issues over the phone can save you hundreds of pounds in unnecessary call-out fees.
+Understanding how to safely handle these common issues by phone can reduce unnecessary engineer call-outs.

 1. "My Heating/Hot Water Is Off" (Low Boiler Pressure)

-• The Problem: The most common cause, especially in autumn.
-The pressure gauge on the boiler has dropped below 1 bar, and the boiler has locked out for safety.
+The Problem: The pressure gauge on the boiler has dropped below 1 bar, and the boiler has locked out for safety.

-• The Fix: This often just requires re-pressurising the system using the filling loop.
+The Fix: Re-pressurising the system using the filling loop typically resolves this.

 2. "My Sockets Aren't Working" (Tripped Switch)

-• The Problem: A tenant has plugged in a faulty appliance (like a kettle or toaster) which has tripped a switch in the fuse box (consumer unit).
+The Problem: A tenant has plugged in a faulty appliance (like a kettle or toaster) which has tripped a switch in the fuse box.

-• The Fix: Identifying the faulty appliance and resetting the switch.
+The Fix: Identify the faulty appliance and reset the switch.

-• Triage Questions: "Have you checked the fuse box?
-It's usually a white box in a cupboard or under the stairs." / "Is one of the switches pointing down?
-Try pushing it back up." / "If it trips again, unplug all appliances in that room and try again.
-Then plug them back in one by one to find the culprit."
+Triage Questions: "Have you checked the fuse box?" / "Is one of the switches pointing down?" / "If it trips again, unplug all appliances in that room and try again."

-• Risk: Always add a safety warning: "If the box looks damaged or you smell burning, don't touch it and call me immediately."
+Risk: Always warn tenants: "If the box looks damaged or you smell burning, don't touch it and call me immediately."

 3. "The WiFi Is Down"

-• The Problem: The router has frozen and needs a simple reboot.
+The Problem: The router has frozen and needs rebooting.

-• Triage Questions: "What colour are the lights on the router?" / "Have you tried unplugging the main power cable, waiting 30 seconds, and plugging it back in?"
+Triage Questions: "What colour are the lights on the router?" / "Have you tried unplugging the main power cable, waiting 30 seconds?"

 4. "My Sink is Blocked"

-• The Fix: Boiling water, a plunger, or a simple drain unblocker.
+The Fix: Boiling water, a plunger, or drain unblocker.

 5. "There's a Mould Patch"

-• Triage Questions: "Is the patch wet, or just dark?" / "Is it near a window, or on an external wall?" / "Are you regularly opening windows or using extractor fans after showering?"
-This almost always requires escalation.
+Triage Questions: "Is the patch wet, or just dark?" / "Is it near a window, or on an external wall?" / "Are you regularly opening windows or using extractor fans?"